nielsonm/pnwds/2012_sea/git_session.md

       BASE - Mike - views - panels - features - custom fields
         \                                                       \ Merge
          Marlene - theme - jQuery - views tpls (pay attention)   - merge branches - resolve merge conflict - deploy and happy day
+     GH also has this neat concept called pull request, which is basically you asking for a branch merge.

-     What if my code was crap - cherry picking the best commits is trivial.
+     What if DEV X's code was crap - cherry picking the best commits is trivial.
      Branching branches, why not?
 But that goes into the weeds.

 # Identifying the suck, how git helps find what broke & (if you care) whodunnit.